Use the diagnostic app for vibration symptoms

 - !The steering feels loose, heavy or unstable.

-- !Brake pedal pulsates strongly or braking feels unsafe.
+- !The brake pedal pulsates strongly or braking feels unsafe.

 - !Warning lights appear with the vibration.